touilleio/alephium-go-client/README.md

 Alephium API Client for Golang
 ====

+> **Warning**
+> This project is no longer maintained, please use the official go-sdk from Alephium: [https://github.com/alephium/go-sdk](https://github.com/alephium/go-sdk)

 This project is a simple, yet expressive, API Client for [Alephium](https://alephium.org/) blockchain, written in [Golang](https://golang.org/).

 # Getting started